Investigating the Seebeck effect of the QGP medium using a novel relaxation time approximation model: Introduction

 In the present work, we explore the thermoelectric effect by calculating the Seebeck coefficient for the strongly interacting matter created in heavy ion collisions with a temperature gradient between the fireball's core and its peripheral region.
 In the presence of a temperature gradient, a finite gradient of charge carriers may be produced, which ultimately results in an electric field.
 When there is a difference in the temperature inside a conducting material, the charge carriers in the hotter zone move towards the cooler zone, producing an electric field.
 When the generated electric field is strong enough to inhibit further charge flow, the diffusion ends.
 The Seebeck coefficient measures the magnitude of the electric field per unit temperature gradient in a medium.
 This thermoelectric transport coefficient is calculated by setting the electric current to zero \cite{PhysRevB.68.125210, Callen1960}.
+Though there is a temperature gradient, the QGP medium should not be confused with a dynamical expanding QGP, rather we take it as a static homogeneous medium.
+A homogeneous system, by definition, lacks a spatial temperature gradient, since homogeneity denotes uniform environments.
+However, one can incorporate a temperature gradient manually as an external perturbation instead of an inherent characteristic of the medium.
+In this work, we assume the presence of a small temperature gradient in the medium, allowing the use of linear response theory to compute the transport coefficients.
+The Seebeck coefficient is obtained by considering the induced electric field due to a small manually imposed temperature gradient, rather than one that naturally develops from an expanding system.
+According to the `fireball analogy', the quark-gluon plasma produced in heavy ion collisions is not completely static, rather, it has a central hot zone surrounded by cooler peripheral regions.
+The temperature gradient in the present work replicates the configuration, with the center exhibiting higher temperature than the periphery, resulting in the charge separation and the Seebeck effect.
+This approach does not require complete hydrodynamic evolution of the medium.
 Unlike condensed matter systems, where only one kind of charge carrier participates in the transport process, in a medium with the strong interactions, both positive and negative charge carriers participate in the transport phenomena.
 The strongly interacting matter requires both a temperature gradient and finite baryon chemical potential in order to observe the thermoelectric effect.
 In the absence of the quark chemical potential, the numbers of particles and antiparticles are same, so no net thermoelectric effect is observed, thus resulting in no observable net Seebeck effect.
 The convention is to consider the sign of the Seebeck coefficient as positive when the thermoelectric current flows from the hotter end to the cooler end.
 Therefore, the sign of the Seebeck coefficient may be used to determine the sign of the dominating charge carriers in the system.
 It exhibits positive sign for the positive charge carriers and negative sign for the negative charge carriers.
 Recently, researchers have investigated the Seebeck effect in a hot hadron gas using the hadron resonance gas model \cite{Bhatt:2018ncr}.
-Additionally, the Seebeck effect in the QGP phase has been examined within the framework of the Nambu-Jona-Lasinio (NJL) model in ref. \cite{Abhishek:2020wjm}.
-In the background of the magnetic field, the thermoelectric response of the hot QCD medium has been investigated in references \cite{Kurian:2021zyb,Zhang:2020efz,Dey:2020sbm,Dey:2021crc,Khan:2022apd}.
+Additionally, the Seebeck effect in the QGP phase has been examined within the framework of the Nambu-Jona-Lasinio model in ref. \cite{Abhishek:2020wjm}.
+In the background of the magnetic field, the thermoelectric response of the hot QCD medium has been investigated in references \cite{Kurian:2021zyb,Zhang:2020efz,Dey:2020sbm,Dey:2021crc,Khan:2022apd,Arxiv:2405.12510}.
 Our main objective in the present work is to investigate the impact of the novel RTA collision integral on the Seebeck coefficient of the QGP medium.
 In our approach, we incorporate the medium effects through the quasiparticle model \cite{Bannur:2006ww}, where the medium dependence is observed through the dispersion relations of the thermally massive quarks and gluons.